f5devcentral/f5-agility-labs-containers/docs/class1/module1/lab3.rst

    .. image:: ../images/f5-container-connector-check-app-bigip-stats-as3.png

    .. note:: Why is all the traffic directed to one pool member?
 The answer can
-      be found by instpecting the "serviceMain" virtual service in the management GUI.
+      be found by instpecting the "serviceMain" virtual service...

 #.
 Scale the f5-hello-world app